 Who Is the Fund Designed For?
 The Fund is designed primarily for investors seeking capital appreciation.
-Those investors should be willing to assume the risks of short-term share price fluctuations that are typical for a fund that focuses on stock.
-The Fund is not designed for investors needing current income.
-The Fund is not a complete investment program.
+Those investors should be willing to assume the risks of short-term share price fluctuations that are typical for a fund focusing on stocks of mid cap companies.
+Because of its focus on long-term growth, the Fund may be more appropriate for investors with longer term investment goals.
+The Fund is not designed for investors needing an assured level of current income.
+The Fund is not a complete investment program and may not be appropriate for all investors.
 You should carefully consider your own investment goals and risk tolerance before investing in the Fund.